adavarski/AWS-UAP/README.md

   - Terraform modules to provision and decommission AWS EMR cluster.

 - uap-snowflake-provisioner
+  - Docker image, running Ansible & CloudFormation (or Terraform) to provision and decommission Snowflake DWHs.
+  - Terraform modules to provision and decommission AWS Snowflake DWHs.

+- uap-redshift-provisioner
-  - Docker image, running Ansible & CloudFormation (or Terraform) to provision and decommission AWS EMR cluster.
+  - Docker image, running Ansible & CloudFormation (or Terraform) to provision and decommission AWS Redshift DWHs.
-  - Terraform modules to provision and decommission AWS EMR cluster.
+  - Terraform modules to provision and decommission AWS Redshift DWHs.

 - uap-sagemaker-provisioner
   - Docker image, running Ansible & CloudFormation to provision and decommission AWS SageMaker.